stacks-network/stacks-blockchain-docker/README.md

 # Stacks Blockchain with Docker
-Note: repo has renamed from `stacks-local-dev` to `stacks-blockchain-docker`
+Note: repo has renamed from `stacks-local-dev` to `stacks-blockchain-docker`\
+Be sure to update the remote url: `git remote set-url origin https://github.com/blockstack/stacks-blockchain-docker`

 ### **MacOS with an M1 processor is *NOT* recommended for this repo**